mckayERP/CondorDownloader/README.md

 Clicking the button will start the download process.

 The status field below the button will provide updates on the progress.
-It will say "Download complete!" when the process is completed.
+It will say "Download complete.
+Enjoy the flight!" when the process is completed.
 If there is an error, the explanation should be provided.
-In either case, you can try again with the same or another task.
+For successful downloads or minor errors such as a timeout, you can try to download again with the same or another task.

 ## Clean Up Flight Track Folder
 Under the File menu is a selection to "Clean up flight track folder."
 The menu selection